QuentinRa/blog.quentinra.dev/programming/web/android/core/index.md

 <details class="details-e">
 <summary>Add constraints on the WorkRequest</summary>

-Here is an example of every constraint you can use with the builder.
+Here is an example of every constraint you can use

 ```kotlin
 // here examples of every constraint you can use